CavalryHill/enlighten-mycroft-va/README.md

 ![image](https://github.com/CavalryHill/enlighten-mycroft-va/assets/92420621/a0b9e2ce-69af-42db-aeff-4432821f1e6e)

 ### Changing Text-to-Speech Engine
 If you can hear the audio output while mic testing, but no sound while running response in CLI, likewise, it's probally the default package of `mycroft-mimic3-tts` is also outdated and causing no sound output.
-I've met the error but enable to fix the python package conflict.
+I've met the error but unable to fix the python package conflict.
 So, I simply change the TTS module to Google.
 Simply run `mycroft-config set tts.module "google"`, then the user config will change automatically.

 If you wish to change the language output, may please hit `mycroft-config edit user`, you should see the file as below.